 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

+Revenue recognition

-Revenue recognition - Wires and cables and Fast-Moving Electrical Goods (FMEG) business See Note 26 to consolidated financial statements
+- Wires and cables and Fast-Moving Electrical Goods (FMEG) business - -Estimation of contract cost Engineering Procurement and Construction (EPC)

+See Note 26 to consolidated financial statements

 The key audit matter